Why Should You Consider Forming a General Partnership?

 By: Barry E. Haimo, Esq.

 Once you’ve developed the idea to start a business, you have some defining choices and decisions ahead of you.
 Let’s start with the framework of your business.
+In this post, we’re going to focus on some of the reasons to form a partnership.

-Consider forming a general partnership if any of the following apply to your goals and your business model:
+Consider forming a general partnership if any of the following apply to your goals and business model:

 You Want an Inexpensive Structure: In addition to the ease of formation, general partnerships are also relatively inexpensive to form.
 General partners are, however, responsible for putting capital into the general partnership.